 Some of my favorite are these Keto Chocolate Muffins because they are rich and decadent.
 If you are in the mood for something “extra,” be sure to try my Warm Chai Pancake Muffins or Keto Raspberry Muffins.
 Oh, and don’t forget to try my Sausage Muffins if you are craving something savory.

 This blueberry muffins recipe is based on my super popular low carb keto Coconut Flour Muffins with just a few tweaks.
+I also have been making some amazing Coconut Flour Banana Muffins lately!

 What You’ll Need